rhomber/mojito-coding-test/SOLUTION.md

 as well.
 The idea being a _correlation id_ is carried throughout a request, through all micro-services.
 So when you scan the logs you can see everything that happened.

+## app

+All the files specific to running this application are kept here. __main.go__ loads the application bootstrapping code found in __app.go__.

+### data

+The application specific data entities (including models) and types are stored here.
+I like to use the same approach as Java with my models, I use DTO's.
+There are several reasons I prefer to use DTO's, but the primary reason is for security.
+You won't accidentally serialise a model and send sensitive information if you're using DTO's.
+Another big reason is for performance, it's often desirable to combine information from several modals together.
+To bridge models and DTO's I use adapters, which is also a fairly normal pattern from Java.

+### handler

+The API handlers are kept here (exposing the view).
+Here we also store the health check's and any other application specific middlewares.

+### service

+The services (or controllers) are kept here.
+They are invoked from the handlers or other services.